telliottosceola/MQTT_Client_Payload_Docs/wifi_halo_json_payload.md

 - All fields are required in the payload (except where noted as conditional)
 - The payload should be sent as a JSON string over MQTT
-- Message types are indicated by the `message_type` field (e.g., "telemetry", "settings", "settings_acknowledgment", "command_acknowledgment")
+- Message types are indicated by the `message_type` field:
+  - **TO Sensor**: `"configuration"`, `"command"`
+  - **FROM Sensor**: `"telemetry"`, `"settings"`, `"settings_acknowledgment"`, `"command_acknowledgment"`
 - The `timestamp` field uses epoch time in seconds (Unix timestamp)
 - The `trigger` field indicates what caused the message to be sent (e.g., "interval" for scheduled messages, "interrupt" for state change).
-Not present in acknowledgment messages.
+Not present in acknowledgment messages or messages TO sensor.
+- For configuration and command messages (TO sensor):
+  - `device_id` is optional but recommended to identify the target device
+  - `timestamp` can be included to track when the request was sent
+  - `response_topic` is optional and allows specifying a custom MQTT topic for responses
+  - `correlation_id` (command messages) is used to match command acknowledgments with their requests
+- For command messages:
+  - `command_list` contains an array of commands to execute
+  - Each command is an object with the command name as the key and parameters as the value
+  - Supported commands include: `reset_lifetime_packets`, `reboot`, `factory_reset`, `firmware_update`, `request_raw_data`
 - For telemetry messages:
   - Temperature is measured in degrees Celsius
   - Humidity is a percentage value (0-100)